 3)Vitamins and OTC Medicines

-If you have a daugther or maybe even a son between the ages of 2 and 12, you’ve probably seen Frozen, maybe multiple times.
+If you have a daughter or maybe even a son between the ages of 2 and 12, you’ve probably seen Frozen, maybe multiple times.
 If I hear that “Let It Go” song many more times, I might end up in the loony bin, but my 7 year old loves everything Frozen.
-She asked for the DVD for her birthday, and we were able to get it on Amazon for $14.96, which is the same price as Wal-Mart and $4 less than the grocery store.
+She asked for the DVD for her birthday, and we were able to get it on Amazon for $14.96, which is the same price as Walmart and $4 less than the grocery store.
 Again, no real money savings, but it took about 3 seconds to do birthday shopping this year.
+The movie price is now back up to $19.96 on both Amazon and at Walmart, but with free fast shipping, I’m still going to go with Amazon DVD purchases.

 I’ve also bought random things that I’d normally buy at the grocery store, like drink boxes and granola bars.
 It might seem odd to look for groceries online, but sometimes they are less expensive on Amazon.

 I do agree that you can be tempted to buy more just because Amazon makes it easy.
 As with any purchase, make sure you’re getting the best deal before you buy.
 Sometimes saving a trip to a store you hate makes a purchase and even better deal.
 Sadly, the price on Amazon Prime has increased since we joined.
-I certainly enjoy Amazon Prime for now, and we have several more months to decide on keeping it at the increased price of $99.
+I certainly enjoy Amazon Prime for now and stay away from Walmart.